BrunoMazorra/Paper-Summary/README.md

 by listing non-valuable tokens.
 This method of performing scams is known as rug pull, a phenomenon that already existed in traditional finance but has become more relevant in DeFi.

 Do rug pulls in Constant Function Marker Makers (CFMM) share similar features?
-Can we predict if a project is a rug pull before the malicius manuver?
+Can we predict if a project is a rug pull before the malicious manuver?

 ### Citation